Upgrades for your Yamaha Disklavier! Where to Start?

 Our piano is in a building that isn’t heated in the winter.
 Do we need to do anything?

 However, there is a tremendous risk of condensation forming on the strings and pins inside the piano and its action, which will initially cause rust and sluggishness and can eventually cause mold.
 Both rust and mold can become terminal conditions in a piano quickly, especially one that’s left unplayed and unattended to for months at a time.
-In this cases, my strategy is the installation of a Dampp-Chaser Piano Life Saver System™, or even just the Dampp-Chaser dehumidifier which is considerably less expensive than the complete system.
+In these cases, my strategy is the installation of a Dampp-Chaser Piano Life Saver System™, or even just the Dampp-Chaser dehumidifier which is considerably less expensive than the complete system.
 See more about Dampp-Chasers.

 The movers broke my pedals!
 Can you fix them?